Sound Beach Avenue Bridge (No. 03954)

 The bridge serves three purposes – supporting traffic traveling on Sound Beach Avenue, allowing water to flow from Cider Mill Brook into Binney Pond and allowing pedestrians to safely travel to and from their destination.
 The bridge replacement will ensure that all of these functions can continue for years to come.

-Funding for Construction is currently being requested through the Capital Budget Process for Fiscal Year 2020/2021.
+Funding for Construction has been requested through the Capital Budget Process for Fiscal Year 2020/2021 and granted in the amount of $3.5 Million.

 The temporary traffic and pedestrian detour will be the most noticeable impact of this project.
 Both detours will be posted with signage and last approximately 3 months.
 For vehicles, it will utilize Harding Road and Forest Avenues.
 Local driveway access will be maintained throughout construction.
 For pedestrians, it will utilize the existing crosswalks in the vicinity and the existing sidewalks through Binney Park.
 It is anticipated that the total project duration will be approximately 1 year.

-Existing utilities, such as sewer, drain, water and gas will be temporarily relocated prior to the removal of the existing structure.
+Existing utilities, such as sewer, drain, water, communication lines and gas will be temporarily relocated prior to the removal of the existing structure.

 Sound Beach Avenue Bridge Public Information Webinar – May 2020